June 29: Today in Royal History

 June 29, 1816 – Birth of Lord Alfred Paget, Queen Victoria’s Chief Equerry and Clerk Marshal 1846 – 1858 and 1859-1874 and Clerk Marshal 1874 – 1888, in Cavendish Square, London, England

 Lord Alfred first served Queen Victoria as Chief Equerry.
-Except for some brief periods, he remained in her service until his death in 1888.
+Except for some brief periods, he remained in her service until he died in 1888.
 In 1847, Alfred married Cecilia Wyndham, co-heiress with her elder sister of George Thomas Wyndham.
 Alfred and Cecilia had fourteen children.
 Their first child was named Victoria Alexandrina after Queen Victoria.
+Nearly everything about Lord Alfred Paget in the series “Victoria” is incorrect.

 Unofficial Royalty: Lord Alfred Paget